Fate-Grand-Automata/FGA/docs/SAMSUNG.md

+---
+layout: page
-# Running on Samsung devices
+title: Running on Samsung devices
+---

 If the script's not working correctly on your Samsung phone, like missing touches or not doing anything at all, follow these steps: